 We hope that those who attend will find a warm but unobtrusive welcome.
 Chapel services and discussion groups offer an opportunity to address questions of ultimate significance in a context that is thoughtful, honest and respectful, and where spirituality may be explored in a meaningful way.
 Thus we seek to engage seriously but critically with the claims of the Christian faith.
 And we do this in conversation with the competing claims of the multi-faith and multi-cultural world in which we live, and the academic knowledge and understanding that we prize.

 The College takes great pride in its organ scholars and choir, and offers them its full and enthusiastic support.
 Our Director of Music is Giles Underwood, who will always be pleased to hear from prospective organ and choral scholars.
+Find out more about Giles on the Director of Music page here.

 The Chapel Building